Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Identifiability and Global Rigidity

 \section{Identifiability and Global Rigidity}

 In this section we shall introduce tools from algebraic geometry, which are used in the proofs of Theorems~\ref{thm:main} and~\ref{thm:suff}.
+The materials in this section can be understood as a detailed exposition of \cite[Section 7.2]{cruickshank2023identifiability} by specializing discussion to $\ell_p$-rigidity.

 Since our tools are taken from the context of projective varieties over the complex field, we shall look at the affine cone of projective varieties over the complex field.
 It should be noted that our rigidity results are established over the real field and we look at frameworks with real point configurations when referring to rigidity.

 Let ${\cal V}$ be an affine variety in $\mathbb{C}^m$.
 The {\em $d$-secant} $S_d({\cal V})$ of ${\cal V}$ is defined as the Zariski closure of the union of linear subspaces spanned by $d$ points in ${\cal V}$.
 If ${\cal V}$ is a cone, we have